DHTMLX/docs-todolist/docs/api/events/createproject_event.md

 ### Description

-@short: fires when creating a new project
+@short: Fires when creating a new project

 ### Usage